MikeTaylor/folio-docs/doc/fixing-mod-configuration.md

 ### Desired permissions

-Okapi will only pass `mod-configuration` the desired permissions that it actively specifies that it wants, in the `permissionsDesired` element of a the relevant handler definition in its module descriptor.
+Okapi will only pass `mod-configuration` the desired permissions that it actively specifies that it wants, in the `permissionsDesired` element of the relevant handler definition in its module descriptor.
 Obviously the maintainer of that module descriptor cannot know in advance which modules will use it, so it cannot list all the relevant `configuration.byModule.MODULE.read` and `configuration.byModule.MODULE.write` permissions.

-In order to meaningfully support the proposed approach to securing configuration, Okapi (or perhaps `mod-authorization` or something related) would need to be modifield to support wildcards in desired permissions.
-Then the `mod-configuration` module descriptor could specify:
+But this turns out not to be a problem.
+Whatever desired-permission string is specified in a module-descriptor handler declaration, Okapi passes it blindly through to `mod-authorization` -- and that module already does wildcard expansion.
+As a result, we can use wilcards in desired-permission names.

+So the `mod-configuration` module descriptor can specify:

 	"handlers": [
 	  {